jhnboyy/DATA607_Project3_FALL2024/README.md

 Other than collaborating on Slack, other tools to be leveraged for code sharing and project documentation are GitHub.

 ### Database Tools
-For this project, our data will live in a local MySQL database.
+For this project, our data will live in a MySQL database hosted on CloudSQL.
 The languages used to analyze this data will be R and SQL.

 ## The Data